tesselslate/waywall/doc/SETUP.md

 ![Screenshot of where to put the path to your glfw build](assets/glfw-local-screenshot.png)

+> [!IMPORTANT]
+> If you are using an NVIDIA GPU, you need to set the environment variable `__GL_THREADED_OPTIMIZATIONS` to `0` or else Minecraft will crash when starting up.
+This can be done in the `Environment variables` tab in your instance's settings.

 ### Launching with waywall

 By default, your Minecraft instances will launch under your normal compositor.
 In order for a Minecraft instance to run under waywall, you must change the command used to launch it.